 For many cultures, dreams were interpreted as divine messages that revealed more about the world than it did the dreamer’s own personal perceptions.
 Ancient Mesopotamians kept records of the symbols and themes that appeared throughout their dreams, hoping to decode messages from the gods.
 A wise elder was usually consulted to interpret dreams.
 Likewise, Ancient Greeks believed in a god named Morpheus who carried messages to mortals in their dreams, and many other civilizations have similar beliefs.

 Aristotle, however, was one dissenter from this belief.
-He held that dreams were the product of your sensory organs’ movement while you were sleeping, and that they were basically meaningless.
+He held that dreams were the product of your sensory organs’ movement while you were sleeping, and that dreams were basically meaningless.
 Many Ancient Greeks rejected this idea, and the notion that dreams were divinely inspired continued to be supported by other civilizations.

 Various philosophers and physicians have debated over the purpose and cause of dreams, including Sigmund Freud and Carl Jung.
-Both would agree that dreams have more to say about the individual than they do about some large cosmic picture, but they would disagree on what exactly that might mean to said individuals.
+Both would agree that dreams have more to say about the individual than they do about some large cosmic picture, but they would disagree on what exactly that dream might mean to said individuals.
 Freud believed that dreams spoke to repressed desires, mainly sexual.
 On the other hand, Jung saw dreams as a source of creativity, not necessarily related to repressed desires; instead, they were a way for the brain to solve complicated problems while asleep.